mcpython4-coding/core/doc/tasks.md

 - add flag to each release for enabling cache invalidation when upgrading

 Data driver:
-- item, block, implementation for the other recipes
+- implementation for the other recipes
+- add data-driven factory system
+- move more game logic to tags
+- add scoreboards with commands, execute command entry, ...
+- parser for the new mc world gen config format
+- add TranslationComponent-class supported by buttons, labels, ... to dynamic cache the translation
+- make loot table system only load needed loot tables, etc.

 UI:
-- system to create your own WorldGenerationMode, which is dumped to a save-based file
+- system for the end user to create your own WorldGenerationMode, which is dumped to a save-based file
 - registry view UI
 - config UI
 - mod list UI